zenmetsu/rhombus/README.md

 The system board currently consists of CPU, RAM, ROM, an MC68901 multifunction peripheral, and a Xilinx XC95108 CPLD.

 RAM sizing and error checking is in place.
 Monitor has the ability to analyze or change memory contents.
+Secondary monitor written to expand functionality.
+Register viewing/modification possible, as is vectored selection of input/output devices.

 Next steps:

-Code cleanup to reduce ROM size and increase efficiency Addition of an MC68681 DUART which will work as auxillary serial port as well as keyboard input S-Record load over serial
+--Addition of an MC68681 DUART which will work as auxillary serial port as well as keyboard input-- Addition of FT245 USB FIFO for auxillary serial connection S-Record load over serial
 Increasing RAM data bus to 32bits.
 ROM to remain 8bit due to simplicity of flashing devices.
 Floppy drive interface
-PS/2 Keyboard
+PS/2 Keyboard via intel N8042 microcontroller